ritesh28393/MERN-Web-App-Dev/ReactJS.md

   * **CSS Modules**
     * The CSS inside a module is available only for the component that imported it, and you do not have to worry about name conflicts.
       ```css
-      // Create the CSS module with the ".module.css" extesion, example: mystyle.module.css
+      /*Create the CSS module with the ".module.css" extesion, example: mystyle.module.css*/
       .bigblue {
         color: DodgerBlue;
         padding: 40px;